Having a stroke changes your life.

 I am passionate about the work that the Stroke Association does, and really hope that we can continue to raise as much as possible to improve the lives of stroke survivors and their families in Wiltshire - while bringing a bit of Christmas magic to Marlborough.

 Thank you for your support.
-We look forward to seeing you on 21st December 2020.
+We look forward to seeing you in December 2021

 Chair of A Celebration of Christmas